Programs

 Police and Peers (PNP)

 Police and Peers is a SAMHSA-funded grant program aimed at sharing the workload placed on law enforcement when responding to a nonviolent, non-law enforcement-specific incident.
-The concept of PNP is to pair an embedded or co-responding Peer Recovry Support Specialist (PRSS) with law enforcement to assist with the social service needs aspect encountered during a response.
+The concept of PNP is to pair an embedded or co-responding Peer Recovery Support Specialist (PRSS) with law enforcement to assist with the social service needs aspect encountered during a response.
 Early program success has created interest in other local law enforcement agencies creating the potential to expand to additional agencies to reach entire counties.

 The Angel Initiative

 During the 2020 regular legislative session, the passage of West Virginia Senate Bill 838 created the Angel Initiative.
 Now codified at W. Va.
-Code §15-2-55, the West Virginia Angel Inities, and a reduction in the fear of arrest and incarceration for those seeking help.
+Code §15-2-55, the West Virginia Angel Initiative, and a reduction in the fear of arrest and incarceration for those seeking help.

 OVERDOSE REVERSAL